ibm-cloud-docs/citrix-netscaler-vpx/ipsec-profile.md

 # Creating IPSec Profile VPX
 {: #creating-ipsec-profile}

-The IPSec profile includes security parameters for establishing connections.
+You an create an IPSec profile that includes security parameters for establishing connections with your {{site.data.keyword.vpx_full}}.
+{: shortdesc}

 To create a profile, perform the following procedure:

 1. Navigate to **System > CloudBridge Connector > IPSec Profile** and click **Add**.
 2. Enter the following parameters: